Single nominator pool

 Workflow

-6. The election cycle is over and stake can be recovered
+- The election cycle is over, and stake can be recovered

 Mitigated attack vectors

-• Even if Validator wallet is compromised, Owner can tell SingleNominator to change the validator address.
+Even if the _ Validator _ wallet is compromised, _ Owner _ can tell _ SingleNominator _ to change the validator address.
 This will prevent the attacker from interacting with SingleNominator further.
-There is no race condition here, Owner will always take precedence.
+There is no race condition here; Owner will always take precedence.

-• SingleNominator balance holds the principal staking funds only - its balance is not used for gas fees.
+The SingleNominator balance holds the principal staking funds only—its balance is not used for gas fees.
 Gas money for entering election cycles is held in the Validator wallet.
-This prevents an attacker that compromised the validator from draining the principal via a gas spending attack.
+This prevents an attacker who compromised the validator from draining the principal via a gas spending attack.

-• SingleNominator verifies the format of all operations given by Validator to make sure it doesn't forward invalid messages to the Elector.
+SingleNominator verifies the format of all operations given by Validator to ensure it doesn't forward invalid messages to the Elector.

-• On emergency, for example if Elector contract was upgraded and changes its interface, Owner can still send any raw message as SingleNominator to recover the stake from Elector.
+In an emergency, for example, if the Elector contract was upgraded and changed its interface, Owner can still send any raw message as SingleNominator to recover the stake from Elector.

 Security audits